M60 tank: M60A1 series

-During 1978 kits for the mounting of the M239 smoke grenade launchers and the mounting of the M240 as the coaxial machine gun were fielded.
+During 1978, kits for the mounting of the M239 smoke grenade launchers and the mounting of the M240 as the coaxial machine gun were fielded.
 The development of the M735 APFSDS ammunition required a cam update to the gun's mechanical ballistic drive for accurate firing.
 M60A1s configured to this standard were denoted as M60A1(RISE)+.

-The M60A1(RISE) Passive featured the implementation of all previous updates plus Kevlar spall liners for the turret, AN/VVS-2 passive night vision block for the driver, a deep water fording kit, the capability to mount Explosive Reactive Armor (ERA) and the AVDS-1790-2D RISE engine with CD-850-6A transmission and a Vehicle Engine Exhaust Smoke System (VEESS) that visually obscured the area around the vehicle.
+The M60A1(RISE) Passive featured the implementation of all previous updates plus AN/VVS-2 passive night vision block for the driver, a deep water fording kit, the capability to mount Explosive Reactive Armor (ERA) and the AVDS-1790-2D RISE engine with CD-850-6A transmission and a Vehicle Engine Exhaust Smoke System (VEESS) that visually obscured the area around the vehicle.
 The VEESS smokescreen system does not provide protection against infrared, thermal or laser detection.

 The two six-barreled, electronically fired M239 smoke grenade launchers, one on each side of the main gun and replacement of the coax machine gun with the M240C were implemented in late 1978.
 The smoke grenades contain a phosphor compound that masks the thermal signature of the vehicle to the enemy.
 They were denoted as M60A1(RISE) Passive.

 Over the period of M60A1 tank production, several essential engineering changes were incorporated.
 Many of these miscellaneous changes were to improve the system safety, reliability, maintainability and increase mission performance.
 The M60A1 Tank Hull/Turret Product Improvement Plan (PIP) Update Kit includes those items that could not be readily identified with basic major product improvements and to incorporate essential engineering changes that had occurred during M60A1 tank production.
 The update program included engineering changes and minor product improvements which were not part of specific product improvements, but were required to upgrade early vintage M60A1 tanks up to the current M60A1(RISE) production configuration.
 Additionally the Hull PIP Update Kit was applied to the M48A5.

 The M60A1 was in production from October 1962 until May 1980 and was extensively used by the US Army and Marine Corps as well as being widely exported to foreign governments.
 A total of 7,948 M60A1s (all variants including E60A) were built.
 Many of them were later converted to the A3 standard.